MystenLabs/sui/doc/src/learn/sui-compared.md

 ## A collaborative approach to transaction submission

 Sui validates transactions individually, rather than batching them in the traditional blocks.
-The key advantage of this approach low latency; each successful transaction quickly obtains a certificate of finality that proves to anyone that the transaction will be processed by the Sui network.
+The key advantage of this approach is low latency; each successful transaction quickly obtains a certificate of finality that proves to anyone that the transaction will be processed by the Sui network.

 But the process of submitting a transaction is a bit more involved.
 That little more work occurs on the network.
 (With bandwidth getting cheaper, this is less of a concern.)
 Whereas a usual blockchain can accept a bunch of transactions from the same author in a fire-and-forget mode, Sui transaction submission follows these steps: